elukuro/goheruv2.0.5/src/article/23-how-to-destructure-object-and-make-alias-for-some-key-name.md

----
-title: "How to destructure object and make alias for some of key name"
+## How to destructure object and make alias for some of key name

-date: "19 November 2021"
----
+### 19 November 2021

 Let say you have object that look like this: